-The Library's Reading Room will be CLOSED to the public on the following days/periods:
+Please be advised that the Library reading room will be CLOSED to the public on the following days / periods:

 The bibliographic collection of the Fundação de Serralves was initially constituted by a Documentation and Research Centre (CID), created in 1987 in order to facilitate the research work necessary for pursuit of the activities of Serralves Villa, including exhibitions, guided visits, cultural tourism trips and art history courses.